Frequently Asked Questions

 WHEN ARE YOU AVAILABLE FOR SESSIONS?
 DO YOU OFFER EVENING OR WEEKEND APPOINTMENTS?

 We see clients in person in our Sandy Springs/Buckhead Atlanta location near Chastain Park, and can provide telehealth counseling by video for anyone in the state of Georgia.
 Availability may change slightly from week to week and varies depending on each therapist’s individual schedule.
 Generally, sessions occur Monday through Friday, daytime and evening.
-Please speak with your therapist directly to find out their up-to-date availability.
-All sessions are booked on a first come, first serve basis, and sessions outside of typical work hours (evenings and weekends) do tend to fill up quickly.
+Some of our therapists do offer weekend availability.

 What’s a telehealth session and how do they work?

 A telehealth session is primarily conducted online through a HIPAA compliant, secure video platform called Simple Practice.
 Because our therapists are licensed by state, we can provide telehealth therapy to anyone in the state of Georgia.
 When you schedule a session, make sure to mention to your therapist if you want to meet virtually, or select the Video office location if you are booking through the online scheduler.
 You will receive an email with a link to the video session about 10 minutes before the session begins.
 If you do not receive this email by the time of the session, please contact your therapist directly, and they will send you a text or email with the video link.
 Occasionally a telehealth session can be provided over the phone, if reliable internet is not available or other circumstances limit the use of video.
 However, video is recommended over phone sessions whenever possible, and is most similar to a traditional in-person session.
 Couples therapy, Brainspotting, and other specialized forms of therapy are all available and equally effective when provided virtually.

 DO YOU ACCEPT HEALTH INSURANCE?